TophatSynth/grimdark_fantasy_land/Home.md

 ## TechSavvySynth's Notes:
 - Need to read up on all the lore so far, then re-organise them so it's a lil clearer
-- Use bases to make TOC
+ - [x] Use bases to make TOC
+	- [ ] Show number of todo tags per file?
 -

 ---